SatcherInstitute/health-equity-tracker/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-_Note: The following instructions assume running all commands from the `frontend/` directory._
+_Note: The following instructions assume running all commands from the `frontend/` directory unless otherwise specified._

 #### Install